misiektoja/spotify_profile_monitor/docs/configuration.md

 Select a Chromium browser profile by its directory name, such as `Default` or `Profile 1`.
 Friendly names are also accepted.

+On Linux, Brave and Chromium installed from Snap or Flatpak keep their profiles outside the usual `~/.config` location.
+Import searches those locations too, so no extra option is needed.

 <a id="manual-cookie-extraction"></a>
 #### Manual cookie extraction